Discover the wild heart of Zambia from the tranquil waters of the Zambezi River.

 The Lower Zambezi National Park is a haven for wildlife, and there are few more immersive ways to experience its magic than from the water.
 Zambezi River cruises and canoe safaris offer a unique perspective, allowing you to glide past hippos basking on the banks, elephants quenching their thirst, and an astonishing array of birdlife.
 These excursions are designed to connect you deeply with the natural rhythms of this iconic African landscape, moving at the pace of the river itself.
 Forget the rumble of engines; here, the soundtrack is the gentle lapping of water, the call of a fish eagle, and the occasional snort of a nearby hippo.
 Whether you opt for a leisurely sunset cruise aboard a comfortable houseboat or an adventurous paddle in a dugout canoe, you're guaranteed an intimate encounter with the park's inhabitants.
 The Zambezi is more than just a river; it's a lifeline, teeming with life and providing unparalleled photographic opportunities.
 These tours are an essential part of any visit to the Lower Zambezi, offering a serene yet exhilarating way to witness one of Africa's most celebrated wilderness areas.

-Discover our top picks for zambezi river cruises & canoe safaris in Lower Zambezi National Park
+Looking to book?
+View all available zambezi river cruises & canoe safaris in Lower Zambezi National Park with live pricing and instant confirmation.

 Get incredibly close to animals like elephants, hippos, and crocodiles in their natural habitat without disturbing them.